 repetitive activity

-New Dredging: Dredging of an area or to a depth that has never been authorized by the Corps and dredged.
+New Dredging: Dredging of an area or to a depth that has never been authorized by the Corps or dredged.

 Dredged material & discharge of dredged material: These are defined at 323.2(c) and (d).
 The term dredged material means material that is excavated or dredged from waters of the U.S.